tlambert03/pycudadecon/README.md

 [![Documentation Status](https://readthedocs.org/projects/pycudadecon/badge/?version=latest)](https://pycudadecon.readthedocs.io/en/latest/?badge=latest) [![Python 3.6](https://img.shields.io/badge/python-3.6-green.svg)](https://www.python.org/downloads/release/python-360/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This package provides a python wrapper and convenience functions for [cudaDeconv](https://github.com/dmilkie/cudaDecon) (which is a CUDA/C++ implementation of an accelerated Richardson Lucy Deconvolution<sup>1</sup>).  cudaDeconv was originally written by [Lin Shao](https://github.com/linshaova) and modified by [Dan Milkie](https://github.com/dmilkie), at Janelia Research campus.
-This package makes use of a shared library interface that I wrote for cudaDecon while developing [LLSpy](https://github.com/tlambert03/LLSpy) (a Lattice light-sheet post-processing utility), that adds a couple additional kernels for affine transformations and camera corrections.
-The code here is mostly extracted from that package to allow it to be used independently of LLSpy.
+This package provides a python wrapper and convenience functions for [cudaDeconv](https://github.com/dmilkie/cudaDecon), which is a CUDA/C++ implementation of an accelerated Richardson Lucy Deconvolution algorithm<sup>1</sup>, suitable for general applications, but designed particularly for stage-scanning light sheet applications such as Lattice Light Sheet.  cudaDeconv was originally written by [Lin Shao](https://github.com/linshaova) and modified by [Dan Milkie](https://github.com/dmilkie), at Janelia Research campus.
+This package makes use of a cross-platform shared library interface that I wrote for cudaDecon while developing [LLSpy](https://github.com/tlambert03/LLSpy) (a Lattice light-sheet post-processing utility), that adds a couple additional kernels for affine transformations and camera corrections.
+The code here is mostly extracted from that package and cleaned up to allow it to be used independently of LLSpy.

 The main features are:
 * radially averaged OTF generation